Heisenbug 101: Guide to Resolving Heisenbugs

 Most prominent is the effect of asynchronicity.
 Heisenbugs are often close cousins of another type of bug, the race-condition (to be covered in a separate post).
 With more and more components connecting in an asynchronous fashion, the amount of possible software situations increases dramatically.
 Essentially, that is the Cartesian product of all concurrent software elements.
 As a result, specific software situations or configurations are becoming rare/fleeting, directly leading to more Heisenbugs springing into being.

 We’ve covered where Heisenbugs prosper, to avoid them you must know your software.
-Know its most complex, encapsulated, asynchronous, distributed parts; you’d have an easier time finding the bastards there.
+Know its most complex, encapsulated, asynchronous, distributed parts; you’d have an easier time finding Heisenbugs there.

-Use the right work and debug-flows to avoid creating Heisenbugs
+3. Use the right work- and debug-flows to avoid creating Heisenbugs

 If your debugging flows include restarting, redeploying, or significantly changing server layouts, it shouldn’t surprise you that Heisenbugs will soon pop up and you can then expect a world of hurt.
 Have protocols and observability solutions in place so that they can be put into play without all the ruckus.
 This way, when these ugly beasts rear their heads you can chop them right off.